PhilipSchmid/echo-app/README.md

 - `TLS_PORT`: The port number on which the TLS server listens.
 Default is `8443`.
 - `TCP`: Set to `true` to enable the TCP endpoint.
 By default, TCP is disabled.
 - `TCP_PORT`: The port number on which the TCP server listens.
 Default is `9090`.
+- `GRPC`: Set to `true` to enable the gRPC endpoint.
+By default, gRPC is disabled.
+- `GRPC_PORT`: The port number on which the gRPC server listens.
+Default is `50051`.

 ## Standalone Container
 Shell 1 (server):